English: Gurren Lagann

 Because it was unique.
 It was so very unique.

 Tengen Toppa, while it does have an amazing story, is not about the story.
 It's not about a logical progression, strategy, conflicts of interests, world building, exploring the sci-fi or the other ideas in it.
 In fact, it is about the deconstruction of all those things.
 I usually like smart anime.
 But Tengen Toppa is unique, managing to be good without trying to be smart.
 Because it isn't about being smart.
 Its about feeling.
 Everything else is just a plot device.
 Its abstract almost, like a legend or an epic.
 You don't need to believe it.
 TTGL takes your ideas and your expectations and says fuck you.
 The only one idea that matters is feeling and spirit.
 It delivers on an emotional level.
 A primal instinct; willpower, that adrenaline rush and madness that overcomes you as you face an impossible challenge.

 Every aspect of the show work to arouse and reinforce this zeal in the viewer.
 Its art, with a clever use of angles, bold lines, exaggerated designs and at times simplified drawings personify its brazen self-confidence and panache.
-Its soundtrack oozes its fearless charisma with a liberal use of energetic horns, drums, opera, rap(!), violin ensembles, and forceful sound effects all the while also reserving a soft, delicate side for slowing down when need be for emotional impact.
+Its soundtrack oozes fearless charisma with a liberal use of energetic horns, drums, opera, rap(!), violin ensembles, and forceful sound effects... all the while also reserving a soft, passionately delicate side for its emotional moments.
 Its vibrant characters(especially one of the manliest leads in anime I know, Kamina) are among the most unforgettable I've ever encountered, and how far they come by the end, and indeed how much they grow on you is amazing to behold.
-Every single one of them, in the span of 27 episodes(yes, TTGL hates norms, even season counts), manage to surprise you and show you the many faces of human nature.
-In a way, they are perfectly chosen to represent the struggle of human "spirit" against the abyss of "despair".
+Every single one of them, in the span of 27 episodes(yes, TTGL hates norms, even season counts), manages to surprise you and show you the many faces of human nature.
+In a way, they are perfectly chosen to represent the show's central theme of the struggle between human "spirit" against the abyss of "despair".